smhanov/zwibserve/README.md

 [Test your server online](https://zwibbler.com/collaboration/testing.html).

 ## What do I need?
-* Linux server. [.rpm and .deb](https://github.com/smhanov/zwibbler-service/releases) installers are provided.
-Please contact me if you want to run on Windows.
+* Linux or Windows server. [.rpm, .deb, and .exe](https://github.com/smhanov/zwibbler-service/releases) installers are provided.
 * Security certificates are highly recommended.
 Your server needs to be running on HTTPS if your web page containing the drawing tool is also served over HTTPS, otherwise the browser will not allow it to connect.

 ## Quick install